FREQUENTLY ASKED QUESTIONS (FAQ) AND INFORMATION

 Competency-Based Blended Learning Model

-The blended learning-flex model incorporates highly qualified teachers and a competency-based digital curriculum to deliver a personalized learning environment for each student.
+The blended learning model incorporates highly qualified teachers and a competency-based digital curriculum to deliver a personalized learning environment for each student.

 This model is an efficient approach that allows us to meet the individual needs of each student.
 Instruction using this model is delivered through a classroom teacher using digital curriculum that is web-based in a face-to-face setting.
 Many different formats and schedules are possible, and teachers utilize whole class instruction, small-group instruction, and individual instruction.